 We hear it time and again.
 Our diets tend to be high in saturated and trans fats, sugar and sodium.
 We should cut back on these and eat more fruits, vegetables, and whole grains.
 Proteins should be low in saturated fats, such as poultry, fish, and tofu.

 To make it a little easier for you, we’ve compiled a list of five foods to eliminate from your diet.
-We know it’s near impossible to ban them altogether, but if you make an effort to avoid these items, you and your kids will look and feel better.
+We know it’s near impossible to ban them altogether, but if you make an effort to avoid these items, you and your kids will feel and look better.
 You probably will be healthier, too.

-In alphabetical order — to avoid seeming to favor some over others! — here are the five culprits:
+In alphabetical order — to avoid seeming to favor some over others! — here are the five most flagrant culprits:

 - Bacon, hot dogs, and other processed meats: Not only are these meats high in calories, sodium, and fat, they contain sodium nitrites, which are a carcinogenic precursor.
 You can buy nitrite- and nitrate-free versions of these meats at natural food stores and some supermarkets, which is a good idea.
 Turkey bacon and dogs are a good alternative, too, although even they should be limited.